Impact Health Sharing Guidelines

 - Non-emergency hospital/facility admission

 - Organ/Tissue Transplant Services

 Providers pre-notify by calling (855) 378-6777.
-In the event of emergency/urgent care, the Member or provider needs to provide notification within 72 hours of when care was given.
 Pre-notification of medical bills does not guarantee eligibility or sharing.

 Pre-notification enables Impact to inform the member about provider options and potential incentives available.
-If a member or their provider does not pre-notify Impact the member is subject to an additional co-pay of $1,000 for the illness or event.
+If a member or their provider does not pre-notify Impact the member is subject to an additional provider fee of $1,000 for the illness or event.

 Eligible needs will be approved for sharing when medically necessary.
 Medically Necessary, which is defined as health care services that are clinically appropriate in terms of type, frequency, extent, site and duration for the diagnosis or treatment of the Member’s sickness or injury, and ordered by a Physician exercising prudent clinical judgment for the purposes of evaluation, diagnosis or treatment of that Member’s sickness or injury.
 The Medically Necessary setting and level of service is that which, considering the Member’s medical symptoms and conditions, cannot be provided in a less intensive medical setting.
 Such services, to be considered Medically Necessary must be no more costly than alternative interventions, including no intervention and are at least as likely to produce equivalent therapeutic or diagnostic results without adversely affecting the Member’s medical condition.

 - It must not be maintenance therapy or maintenance treatment;